eth-act/zkvm-standards/README.md

 ## Status

 **These standards are tentative and under active development.**

+The [handbooks](./handbooks) section contains the current criteria that the Ethereum Foundation will use to assess the readiness of zkVMs and guest programs.
+These criteria are in flux but converging to a final state.

 Feedback and contributions are welcome!
 Please open issues or PRs to discuss changes.